oliviapy960825/DistributedSystem/README.md

 #### HTTP Request Get Method

     1. Safe - Only retrieval action with no side effects Like a getter method in JAVA
     2. Idempotent - Performing the underlying operation N times is equivalent to performing the operation only once

 #### HTTP Request Post Method

     1. Contains a message body (payload)
     2. The operation may have side effects and we expect the server to perform a complex operation and give us a result
     3. Because the post request can carry a message body, it is very useful in communication between nodes

 #### HTTP Headers - Message Body Information

     Content-length -> indicates the size of the message body Content-type -> Indicates the type of the message Content-encoding -> Indicates the compression algorithm to be used

 #### HTTP Headers - Custom Headers

 We can pass custom headers, for example

     X-Debug -> Pass / log more debug information while handling the request

     X-Experiment -> Turn on experimental features on A/B testing

     X-Test -> Operate on test data instead of Customers' data

     Timestamp headers for instrumentation

 #### HTTP Headers - Protocol Differences

     In HTTP/1.1 - Plain text key value pairs that can be easily inspected by tools like Wireshark

     In HTTP/2 - The headers are compressed

     Saves on payload size
     Harder to inspect / debug

 #### HTTP Message Body

     Can contain anything we want

     The server and client have to agree on how to parse the data

     Can contain complex data objects

 #### HTTP Status Code

     1xx Informational Response
     2xx Success
     3xx Redirection
     4xx Client Errors
     5xx Server Errors

+#### cURL - Command Line Http Client

+  Using cURL so we can test our HTTP Server
+  Has many features and arguments

+    1. --request HTTP_METHOD
+    2. --header HEADER_LINE
+    3. --verbose (-v)
+    4. --data SOME_DATA
+    5. HTTP server address